-Each of these SMATTs are explored each academic year, in a variety of ways, through a variety of themes and projects- some lasting 5 weeks, some lasting just one or two weeks.
-Some of these ways have already been tried and tested, some have been altered and innovated; some are brand new.
+Each of these SMATTs are explored across the academic year, in a variety of ways, through a variety of themes and projects- some lasting 5 weeks, some lasting just one or two weeks.

-The SMATTS are then broken down into SMA "branches"- these allow class teachers to explore the threads at an age appropriate level and with age appropriate expectations, taken from the National Curriculum and personalised with teacher vision, enthusiasm and own experiences.
+The SMATTS are broken down into "Branches"- these allow class teachers to explore the threads at an age appropriate level and with age appropriate expectations, taken from the National Curriculum and personalised with teacher vision, enthusiasm and own experiences.
 Child led initiatives feature as a compulsory aspect of these SMA branches.
 Assessment and accruing knowledge is an integral part of the testing process- with an expectation that children are at the centre of their own learning journey.

-Each project will begin with children and adults brainstorming what are the non negotiable aspects and what are the directions children would like to take the project in.
+Each project will begin with children and adults brainstorming the non-negotiable aspects and what are the directions children would like to take the Wider Learning Project in.
 This will be displayed in classrooms and reviewed as part of learning and learning journeys.
-Each week children will be tasked, as part of their weekly learning to:
+They will also be involved in completing assessment grids to share what they already know prior to the teaching of the WLP.
+Each lesson will opportunities to recall and articulate what they have learned previously and using the cycle of learning - poster displayed in the classroom.
+"Learning is knowing & remembering more!"